-- (a) The mean grade in each section of a first year required course for regular division students and the equivalent courses for extended division students, must fall within the 2.300 to 2.750 range. - (b) In each section of a required course offered in the first two semesters, other than Legal Methods sections, at least 10% of the students must receive grades of B+ or above, and at least 10% of the students must receive grades of D+ or below.
-For first year Legal Methods sections, at least 10% of the students must receive grades of B+ or above, and at least 10% of the students must receive grades of C- or below. - (c) The mean grade in each section of upper level required courses must fall within the 2.600 to 2.950 range. - (d) The mean grade in each section of a Menu A, Menu B or Legal Methods III course must fall within the 2.600 to 3.100 range. - (e) The mean grade in each section of an elective course with an enrollment of more than 20 students must fall within the 2.600 to 3.100 range. - (f) The mean grade in each section of an elective course with an enrollment of more than five students but no more than 20 students, a seminar or a skills course must fall within the 2.600 to 3.400 range.
-The mean grade in each section of a Menu A, Menu B or Legal Methods III course with an enrollment of more than five students but no more than 20 students, must fall within the 2.600 to 3.100 range - (g) Departures from the grading standards specified in paragraphs (a)-(f) above must be approved in writing by the Associate Dean for Academic Affairs.
+- (a) In the fall semester, the mean grade in each section of a first year required course for regular division students and the equivalent courses for extended division students must fall within the 2.300 to 2.750 range.
+Additionally, at least 10% of the students must receive grades of B+ or above and at least 10% of the students must receive grades of C- or below. - (b) In the spring semester, the mean grade in each section of a first year required course for regular division students and the equivalent courses for extended division students must fall within the 2.500 to 2.800 range. - (c) The mean grade in each section of upper level required courses must fall within the 2.600 to 2.950 range. - (d) The mean grade in each section of a Menu A, Menu B or Legal Methods III course must fall within the 2.600 to 3.100 range. - (e) The mean grade in each section of an elective course with an enrollment of more than 20 students must fall within the 2.600 to 3.100 range. - (f) The mean grade in each section of an elective course with an enrollment of more than five students but no more than 20 students, a seminar, or an experiential learning course must fall within the 2.600 to 3.400 range. - (g) Departures from the grading standards specified in paragraphs (a)-(f) above must be approved in writing by the Associate Dean for Academic Affairs.
 The Registrar must receive a copy of the Associate Dean's written approval before entering any grades that depart from these standards.